- City Officials

 - Performance and Monitoring - coming soon

-The draft plan is being presented to the community at the June 1, 2019, CAAP open house.
-This kicks off a 45-day public comment period that will close July 15, 2019.
-A final draft CAAP will be released in late summer 2019.
+The draft plan was presented to the community at the June 1, 2019, CAAP open house.
+The 45-day public comment period closed on July 15, 2019.
+A final draft CAAP will be released in fall 2019.

 |M:||7:30 AM - 4:30 PM|